PFOTO: Alexander Krivitskiy

 Is a couple who does not have sex still considered a couple?
-Is it something that should be accepted or something that should be worked on?
+Is it something that should be accepted or something that should be worked on in therapy?
 Or is a couple no longer a couple when their sex life disappears?

 These and many other questions related to sexual life are frequent in many couples but sex is still somewhat taboo and sometimes we find it difficult to talk about it.
 In addition, boasting about a satisfying sex life and not speaking honestly about it is very common in our society.

 To answer these questions, let’s start by defining what a romantic or couple relationship is.
 According to Webster‘s dictionary of the English language, a couple relationship is a when two people have a relationship of a romantic or sexual nature.
 We could also say that they are united by love of a romantic nature.

 Let’s take a step back, let’s look at what love is.
 There are different types of love and different models that describe and define them but a classic theory in psychology is Sternberg´s Love Triangle, which describes love as an interpersonal relationship based on three different components: intimacy, passion and commitment.